How to make Unicorn Button Art

 You will need…

-- Free unicorn button art printable (available in my free resource library — get the password at the bottom of this post)
+- Free unicorn button art printable (available at the bottom of this post)

 - Glossy photo paper to print on